jpoppe/seedBank/manual/main/quickstart.rst

 .. code-block:: none

-    sudo seedbank -H seednode001.intern.local -r default debian-squeeze-i386
+    sudo seedbank net -a 1disk_sd_one_partition seednode001.intern.local debian-squeeze-i386

 Explanation:

 This command will prepare everything for an automated install of a client (seednode001).

-The -H option specfies you want to enable a host by hostname. seedBank will do a DNS lookup to get the IP address which in our case will be 192.168.0.20.

-The -r option specifies a recipe to append at the end of the chosen seed file, in the default seedBank setup recipes are used for partitioning the hard disk, so this will use the disk recipe which is located at */etc/seedbank/recipes/desktop*.
+The -a option specifies a recipe to append at the end of the chosen seed file, in the default seedBank setup recipes are used for partitioning the hard disk, so this will use the disk recipe which is located at */etc/seedbank/recipes/desktop*.

 The seed file which will be used is chosen automatically, it takes the second part of the chosen distribution, so in this case the second part of *debian-squeeze-i386* is squeeze. seedBank will now use automatically */etc/seedbank/seeds/squeeze.seed* as seed file.
 This can be overridden with the -s option.